ShantanuR03/BTech-Project/README.md

 4. **Output**:
    - Saves the LinkedIn name and the summarized corpus into a CSV file named `summarized_corpus.csv`.

-### Example Output (for one row)
-**Input**:
-_Saurabh Gupta is currently working as Founder & CEO at Earth5R.
-Based in Mumbai, Maharashtra, India, they are part of the Environmental Services industry.
-In their current role as Founder & CEO, they have been with the company for 9 years and 10 months.
-Their background includes: I'm the founder of Earth5R and the creator of sustainability initiatives._

-**Generated Summary**:
-_"Saurabh Gupta, Founder & CEO of Earth5R, leads sustainability initiatives in the Environmental Services industry.
-Based in Mumbai, they bring over 9 years of expertise to their role."_

 ### Output File
 The summarized corpus is saved as `summarized_corpus.csv`, containing:
 - **LinkedIn Name**